 Emails should be carefully checked before sending as any content signifies official The Patch Project Devon CIC correspondence, similar to that of letters being sent using letter headed paper.

-Emails created on a Patch Project Devon CIC School UK account may be disclosed where required by law (e.g., data-protection requests or legal proceedings) and may be shared with the commissioning school/LA for safeguarding or compliance.
+Emails created on a Patch Project Devon CIC account may be disclosed where required by law (e.g., data-protection requests or legal proceedings) and may be shared with the commissioning school/LA for safeguarding or compliance.
 The Patch Project Devon CIC is not a public authority under FOIA; data is handled under UK GDPR/Data Protection Act 2018.

 Staff MUST inform their Designated Safeguarding Lead (DSL) of any offensive emails they receive.